ieve

 Christians differ as to the role of baptism.
 Catholic Christians believe baby’s need to be baptized to purify them from Adamic sin (original sin).
 Most Protestant Christians (not all) believe baptism should only take place after one has come to understand its purpose, repented of sin and accepted Christ as savior.
 There also are different beliefs as to the mode of baptism.
 Some Christians believe only total immersion in water is baptism while other Christians believe simply sprinkling someone with water is baptism.
 For a comprehensive discussion of Biblical baptism, go to: http://theologicalperspectives.com/faith-repentance-baptism-salvation-part-two

 Skeptics look at all of this conflicting belief and conclude that an omnipotent, omnipresent, omniscient and immutable creator God would not allow for such a hodgepodge of religious belief if it was true He established the Christian religion through the man Jesus.
 Therefore, skeptics believe this God doesn’t exist and Jesus, while He may have had some unusual powers (as is seen in men of other religious systems as well), was not God in the flesh as Christians believe, but a human who became convinced he was a special agent of God (John 5:46 and Luke 24:27) but ended up dying and, from the perspective of the skeptic, remains dead to this very day.
+(For a comprehensive discussion of the resurrection of Jesus, go to "Evidence for the resurrection").

 Scriptural Integrity:

-This author has posted on this website a comprehensive series of essays on the matter of scriptural integrity/reliability.
+This author has posted on this website a comprehensive series of essays on the matter of Scriptural integrity/reliability.
 This being the case, I will not in this series discuss the concerns of the skeptic or the beliefs of the Christian regarding Scriptural integrity.
 I instead refer the reader to my series on this issue at http://theologicalperspectives.com/scriptural-reliability.
 This series discusses the matters of Scriptural inconsistencies, contradictions, errancy verses inerrancy, word of God versus word of man, historical development and much, much more.

 Skeptics see where Jesus, Paul and other NT luminaries claim that many OT prophecies point to events in the life of Christ and were fulfilled in Christ.
 Skeptics have looked at these supposed fulfillments and see no connection to the Christ event.
 For example, Matthew writes that the virgin birth of Jesus was prophesied by Isaiah.
 Skeptics point out that the OT Scriptures shows this prophecy was fulfilled during the time of Isaiah with no hint of it being fulfilled in the birth of Christ.
 The issue of OT prophecies being fulfilled in Christ where in their OT context no such fulfillment in Christ is apparent, has been a contentious topic in Christianity for a long time.
 For a comprehensive discussion of his issue, go to: http://theologicalperspectives.com/old-testament-prophecies-and-jesus-part-one